2010 Yazoo City tornado: Impacts

-State insurance commissioner Mike Chaney stated the insurance estimates would likely be more than $50 million after he toured by helicopter over the disaster area.
-Chaney also stated that 90% of homes in Yazoo County were insured, but another 90% in Holmes County was uninsured.
-Insurance company, State Farm, reported that they've received over 360 claims on auto and home damage in Mississippi after the tornado.
-A few companies and the Insurance Department set up centers at a Sunflower Food store in Yazoo City to answer questions and process claims.
-Nationwide spokeswomen reported that 35 claims were placed by Monday and she also stated that the company wasn't planning on adding temporary claims center in the state.
-Mississippi Farm Bureau's office in Yazoo City were serving customers, with the company's claims director reporting that more than 390 reports of property losses were recorded to the bureau.
-Parts of State Highway 3 in Yazoo County, and State Highways 14 and 17 in Holmes County were closed due to fallen trees and other damage.
-University of Mississippi Medical Center in Jackson saw 27 patients, with a couple of them from Yazoo City were airlifted to the hospital, with 14 of the patients being in critical condition.
-King's Daughter Hospital also reported receiving injured people.
+State insurance commissioner Mike Chaney estimated that insurance losses were likely above $50 million after touring the affected area by helicopter.
+Chaney stated that 90% of homes in Yazoo County were insured, but 90% in Holmes County were uninsured.
+The insurance company State Farm reported that they received over 360 claims on auto and home damage in Mississippi after the tornado.
+The Insurance Department and a few companies set up centers at a Sunflower Food store in Yazoo City to respond to questions and evaluate claims.
+A Nationwide spokeswomen reported that 35 claims were placed two days after the tornado.
+Mississippi Farm Bureau's office in Yazoo City reported over 390 reports of property losses to the bureau.